rossporteous118/optima-partners-submission/data-engineering/datapipeline/README.md

 - Include unit tests for all functions
 - While this assignmment does not require you to deploy to a cloud provider, the solution would eventually require this.
 Add some notes to your documentation about the tools you might use to deploy this pipeline to a cloud provider of your choice and what kind of considerations you'd need to make in doing so.
 - For all races and sprint races, add the following data:
-  - Constructor standings as a CSV file, including the following columns:
+  - Constructor standings as a CSV file, ordered by their points descending, including the following columns:
     - Race Name, Race Year, Constructor name, Constructor points, Constructor ranking, Number of wins
   - Qualifying results as a CSV file, including the following columns:
     - Race Name, Race Year, Driver Name, Car Number, Constructor Name, Qualified position, Qualifying 1 time, Qualifying 2 time, Qualifying 3 time